Manuel-DominguezCBG/VCF-matcher/README.md

 Percentage in common: 62/62= 1.0
  ____________________________ END REPORT  _______________________________________
 ```

-Samples of the same patient
+Typical results when both samples belong to the same patient

 ```
-File 2.vcf contains one sample only.
-File 3.vcf contains one sample only.

  _____________________________  REPORT  ________________________________________